xinluwang/xinlu.com/content/about.md

 ---
 title: "About Me"
-date: "2018-09-11"
 ---

-I am a Associate Professor in SWUFE.
+I am an Associate Professor in SWUFE.
+I believe in open source.

+**Email:** xinlu.wang@outlook.com